futurecoder404/Magic-Notes/README.md

 ![image](https://user-images.githubusercontent.com/58097612/194623138-93d557f0-ca74-4b37-adec-654500960147.png)

-This project will help you in keeping notes like add notes and delete notes according to your requirement.
+This project will help you in keeping notes like for examples, add notes and delete notes according to your requirement.
 Thank You